A major part of achieving optimal health is living in partnership with nature.

 Purslane looks very much like a miniature jade plant, with fleshy succulent leaves and reddish stems.
 The stems grow flat to the ground and radiate outward from a single taproot, sometimes forming large, flat circular mats up to 16 inches across.
 In about mid-July, purslane develops tiny yellow flowers about one quarter inch in diameter.
 Seeds of purslane are extremely tough, some remaining viable in the soil for 40 years.
 A single purslane plant can produce up to 200,000 seeds!
 And purslane can grow in almost anything, from fertile garden loam to the most arid desert soil, and even in your rock driveway.

 Be careful not to confuse purslane with spurge, because they can look similar, and spurge will make you sick.
-This video shows you how to tell them apart.
 In the plant kingdom, similar appearing plants often grow next to each other—and often one is poisonous!
 Purslane has a stellar omega-3 fatty acid profile, compared to other vegetables.
 As you can see from the chart below, purslane beats all of the other veggies for omega-3s.